 We ensure contributions reach those in need through a dedicated team of approximately 100 donor/volunteers from our community.
 This team spends over 3,000 hours reviewing all programs at our partner agencies.
 Volunteers assess agency budgets, IRS Form 990s, and audits, as well as spend time at each agency to learn how its programs work and how they impact the well-being of our community.
 Following this extensive review, the volunteer team recommends funding to our Board of Trustees.
 Once approved, the Town of Palm Beach United Way distributes these funds to the designated agency throughout the following fiscal year.

-The Town of Palm Beach United Way annually files a solicitation permit with the Florida Department of Agriculture (CH368), Form 990 with the IRS, and an annual audit by an independent firm.
+The Town of Palm Beach United Way annually files a solicitation permit with the Florida Department of Agriculture (CH368), Form 990 with the IRS, and is audited annually by an independent audit firm.

 The Town of Palm Beach United Way is a recipient of the GuideStar Platinum Seal of Transparency.
-GuideStar Platinum is the highest level of recognition and demonstrates that an organization is focused on measuring progress and results, and providing information to the public openly and completely.
+The Platinum Seal is the highest level of recognition offered by GuideStar and demonstrates that our organization is committed to measuring progress and results, and providing information to the public openly and completely.

 united way membership